Pittsburgh Assistance Center for Educators and Students

 COPYRIGHT 2013-2015.
 PITTSBURGH ASSISTANCE CENTER FOR EDUCATORS AND STUDENTS, INC. ALL RIGHTS RESERVED.

 Interested in being involved with PACES?
 Learn how you can help us support local students and educators.

-The Pittsburgh Assistance Center for Educators and Students (PACES) is an incorporated non-profit organization committed to improving Pittsburgh students’ learning environments and experiences.
+Founded in 2013, the Pittsburgh Assistance Center for Educators and Students (PACES) is an incorporated non-profit organization committed to improving Pittsburgh students’ learning environments and experiences.
 We provide educational programs and resources to local students, support area teachers, and help communities reconnect and build meaningful relationships with their schools.
 We are exempt from Federal income tax under section 501(c)(3) of the Internal Revenue Code.
 There is no cost to students or educators to participate in our programs.

 Our mission is to enrich students, support teachers, and foster community.
 We believe to improve local educational opportunities and outcomes these three entities -- students, teachers, community -- must work collaboratively together and we strive to promote and assist such cooperative efforts.